ices-eg/WK_RDBES/WKRDB-EST2/subGroup5/README.md

 subGroup chair: Edvin

-- Produce function that adds probabilities and weights to FM and BV tables and pass to subgroup1
+- Produce function that adds probabilities and weights to FM and BV tables and pass it to subGroup1
 | make_DBEestimObjLow (input = DBEprepObj, output = DBEestimObjLow, ...)
 - Produce function for univariate and multivariate point estimation to sample level
 | make_tmp.DBEresPointLow (input = DBEestimObjLow, output = tmp.DBEresPointLow, ...)